salesforcecli/plugin-source/messages/cancel.md

 # deprecation

-This command is deprecated and will be removed from the CLI on November 6, 2024.
+This command is deprecated and will be removed from Salesforce CLI on November 6, 2024.
 Use the "%s" command instead.